NotaInutilis/no-qanon/README.md

 [Click here to subscribe.](https://iorate.github.io/ublacklist/subscribe?name=No-QAnon&url=https://raw.githubusercontent.com/rimu/no-qanon/master/ublacklist.txt) (This automatic subscription link is only compatible with Chrome, you have to add it by yourself on other browsers!)

+## Fediverse formats

+### Mastodon

-### Domains list
+### Fediblockhole

-[Domains list format](https://raw.githubusercontent.com/rimu/no-qanon/master/domains.txt) to use with [Search Engine Spam Blocker](https://github.com/no-cmyk/Search-Engine-Spam-Blocker).
-It removes blocked sites from search engine results.

 ## How to contribute

-Clone this repository and add new domains in the appropriate `.txt` files in the `sources` folder.
-If you do not want to categorize, just put it in the `sources/default.txt` file and it will be blocked.
+Clone this repository and add one domain per line in `.txt` files stored in the `sources` folder.
+Blocked sites are organized using subfolders and `.txt` files within the `sources` folder.
+Use markdown (`.md`) files and comments (`#`) to add more information and references.

-> For the `https://www.example.com` website, add `example.com` to the `sources/default.txt` file.
+> For the `https://www.example.com` website, add `example.com` on a new line of the `sources/default.txt` file.

+You can paste the full URL: the update script will clean it and make it a domain.
+You can also add TLDs (e.g. `com`, without the dot), they will be blocked by Dnsmasq, adblockers and uBlacklist.
+Putting a domain in a `.txt` file with `fediverse` (e.g. `Bad Fediverse is bad.txt`) in its name will output it in the Fediverse blocklists.

-Then, when you push your changes to the `sources` folder, GitHub actions should kick in and automatically generate new versions of the blocklists.
+Then, when you push your changes to the `sources` folder, GitHub actions automatically generate new versions of the blocklists.
 Should you want to generate them yourself, you can run the `scripts/update.sh` script (prerequisites : bash, python).

 Finally, make a pull request: we'll review and approve it within a few days.

-### Categorization

-Blocked sites are organized using subfolders and `.txt` files in the `sources` folder.
-Use markdown (`.md`) files and comments (`#`) to add more information and references.

 ### How to contribute (easy mode)